1OOyan/Snake/README.md

 1. The game screen is resizable while playing.
 Nice to use with tmux.

 2. Penalty apples when timeout is reached.
-Red bar indicator embedded in the bottom wall.
+Red timeout indicator embedded in the bottom wall.

 3. The snake moves faster with each eaten apple.
 Try to reach a score above 100 points.